DevExpress/devextreme-documentation/api-reference/10 UI Components/dxResizable/1 Configuration/area.md

 ![Area Available For Resize](/images/Editors/resizable-area.png)

-You can use a selector string, jQuery object or DOM element to specify this property:
+You can use a selector string, jQuery object, or DOM element to specify this property:

 - String